Want to know your car’s road tax band? We explain how the UK’s VED system works and what you can expect to pay.

 ||Up to 100

-This higher figure applies to the year that the car is first registered, and is designed to make people more aware about the environmental impact of their taste in cars.
+This system has been designed to make people more aware about the environmental impact of their choice of car.

 Tax for older cars